-- Assess where meals will be served (classroom, cafeteria, other); - Remove or suspend the use of share tables, salad bars and other self-service refrigerators and buffets for food and condiments; - Students will utilize sanitation or handwashing stations to perform hand hygiene before and after eating; - Discourage food sharing between students; - Coordinate with custodians to establish sanitation procedures; - Clean and disinfect tables, chairs and other frequently touched hard surfaces between groups of students; - Consider increasing access points for providing meal service; - Provide physical distancing guides in food service areas such as: - o tape on floors - o signage - o increase table spacing, remove tables, mark tables as closed, or provide a physical barrier between tables - Grab and go lunches will be utilized in all buildings - Use packaged condiments that cashiers & servers place on each tray; - Place meals on a counter or tray line for quick pick up; - Consider "Grab and Go" kiosks in hallways or gymnasiums; - Consider whether teachers can take meal orders in classrooms and send orders to the kitchen via email, - Consider student meal pick up at building entrances or security checkpoints; - Coordinate with school personnel in order to meet the feeding safety needs of students with disabilities; - All food choices in the District will be NUT-FREE - When students eat in classrooms: - Schools will train teachers on food allergies, including symptoms of allergic reactions to food - Schools will train all non-food service staff on any meal service-related activities they will be responsible for - The District willobtain or develop posters or other aids to assist non-food service staff to implement meal service.
+- Students must be 6 feet apart or be separated by a barrier while consuming meals. - Remove or suspend the use of share tables, salad bars and other self-service refrigerators and buffets for food and condiments; - Students will utilize sanitation or handwashing stations to perform hand hygiene before and after eating; - Discourage food sharing between students; - Coordinate with custodians to establish sanitation procedures; - Clean and disinfect tables, chairs and other frequently touched hard surfaces between groups of students; - Consider increasing access points for providing meal service; - Provide physical distancing guides in food service areas such as: - o tape on floors - o signage - increase table spacing, remove tables, mark tables as closed, or provide a physical barrier between tables - Grab and go lunches will be utilized in all buildings - Use packaged condiments that cashiers & servers place on each tray; - Place meals on a counter or tray line for quick pick up; - Consider "Grab and Go" kiosks in hallways or gymnasiums; - Consider whether teachers can take meal orders in classrooms and send orders to the kitchen via email. - Consider student meal pick up at building entrances or security checkpoints; - Coordinate with school personnel in order to meet the feeding safety needs of students with disabilities; - All food choices in the District will be NUT-FREE - When students eat in classrooms: - Schools will train teachers on food allergies, including symptoms of allergic reactions to food - Schools will train all non-food service staff on any meal service-related activities they will be responsible for - O The District will obtain or develop posters or other aids to assist non-food service staff to implement meal service.